RIMAC: Triton Softball Field

 The regulation-sized UC San Diego softball field is located just south of Triton Soccer Stadium.
 It is usually separated from the rest of RIMAC Field by a fence that measures 220 feet from home plate.
 In 2008, the school spent $8.6 million to expand the bleachers, improve the dugouts and field, and add a press box.

 RIMAC Annex

 RIMAC was originally planned to include more conference-room space, dining facilities, additional hot tubs, saunas, a rock-climbing center, and an outdoor resource center.
 Budget controversies forced the university to postpone many of these plans.
 In 2005, discussion reopened regarding the expansion of RIMAC's facilities to keep up with growing student demand, but these plans were again postponed.
-Finally, in 2008, construction began on RIMAC Annex, a 10,000-square-foot building located adjacent to RIMAC Arena.
+Finally, in 2008, construction began on RIMAC Annex, a 10,000-square-foot building located adjacent to LionTree Arena.
 The $10 million building was completed September 2009.

 RIMAC Annex opened with several meeting spaces and study lounges, a convenience store, and a Peet's Coffee and Tea.
 A sports bar opened shortly afterwards.